org-tigris-jsapar/jsapar/docs/basics_schema.md

        "aaa","b""bb","ccc"
 ```
+The standard also specifies that a single quote character may not appear within a quoted cell.
+JSaPar will however allow single quote characters while parsing and consider it as part of the cell value as long as it is not followed by either line or cell separator.
+##### Quote syntax FIRST_LAST (default)
+This is the default syntax since it applies
+better to the majority of the real life delimited files since most of them do not really comply to [RFC-4180](https://tools.ietf.org/html/rfc4180).

+*A cell is considered to be quoted if and only if the first and the last character of the cell is the quote character.*

+The quote characters will always be removed
+from the parsed value.
+This differs slightly from the CSV standard [RFC-4180](https://tools.ietf.org/html/rfc4180)
 JSaPar will instead only strip the first and the last quote of a cell regardless of if the cell content contains one or
 more additional quote characters.
-In the example above JSaPar would parse the value `b""bb` for the second cell.
-This applies
+In the example above (`"aaa","b""bb","ccc"`) JSaPar would parse the value `b""bb` for the second cell.
-better to the majority of the real life delimited files since most of them do not really comply to [RFC-4180](https://tools.ietf.org/html/rfc4180).
 This also means that if you have a correctly placed start quote and the end quote is not the last character of the cell, the cell is not
 considered to be quoted and the quote characters will instead be part of the cell value.

-If the line separator or cell separator appears within the quotes of a cell it will be regarded as the content of the cell.
-A maximum of 25 line separators are allowed within the same cell.
-If that value is exceeded a JSaParException is thrown
-since the input is probably invalid in some sense.
-This means that if a start quote is found but no end quote within the
-following 25 lines or until the end of input data, it is considered an irreparable error.
 #### Composing quoted values
 If your data might contain characters like the line separator or the cell separator you will need to quote the output when
 composing a delimited file.
 You activate quoting by specifying the quote character as described above.
 Now you have the option